 Furthermore, referring to labour market, the impact of minimum salaries and their influence deepens when we divide the sample as well as, the importance of the employment protection variable, as they are both mitigating instruments

 Alternatively, we illustrate in Table 4 the effects when we consider economies in recession (average real GDP growth during 2008-2013 is negative).
 Analysing the estimates, the results differ from the latter sub-sample; here fiscal policy has played a significant role in reducing income inequality, materialised via in-cash transfers.
 The redistributive impact of social payments accounts for about 1.0002% of the decrease in the net Gini.
 Within social in-cash payments, pensions are significant and confirm its positive impact on redistribution.
-On the taxation side, we found that income tax progressivity represent an important contribution in reducing inequality, and even it’s a little higher than the other sum-sample estimates.
+On the taxation side, we found that income tax progressivity represents an important contribution in reducing inequality, and even it’s a little higher than the other sum-sample estimates.

-Furthermore, the figure of minimum salaries are significant and appears to have an important effect on inequality, its result is consistent across the different samples, confirming that if they increase by 1%, overall income inequality would be lowered by 1.0001%.
+Furthermore, the figure of minimum salaries is significant and appears to have an important effect on inequality, its result is consistent across the different samples, confirming that if they increase by 1%, overall income inequality would be lowered by 1.0001%.
 Considering the results for both sub-samples, we believe, while more focused the distribution of this benefit to lower income strata, its impact on inequality is apparently higher.
-Last but not least, employment protection appears as an important factor reducing income inequality, we can confirm that it plays a key role in the long-run as its significance and impact increases in time reducing income inequality in 1.0003%.

 Taking the results of both sub-samples, we find that fiscal policy and strong employment protection promote equality of opportunity and greater intergenerational mobility, especially in countries that are not high indebted and the initial condition of income inequality (0.28 of Gini net income) is low compared to indebted countries (0.31).
 We can confirm the importance of government expenditure, focused on increasing access to health could enhance social mobility and help breaking the inter-generational transmission of poverty and inequality.
 In that way, our results show that in-cash payments (pensions) for disadvantaged groups would also enhance the dynamics and evolution of social payments in particular for the countries with recession.
 Finally, the results indicate that progressive taxes are still effective in both sub-samples countries; and it is important to mention the determinant effect on inequality of employment protection and salaries.